Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 the driver files are only writable by root, the commands to write configuration settings are executed with sudo.
 The message bar will have a red indicator that credentials are pending if that is the case.
 Once executed, a yellow message will remind you to check the state of the gpu with *amdgpu-monitor*.
-I suggest to use the monitor routine while you run pac in order to see the changes in realtime.
+I suggest to use the monitor routine while you run pac in order to see the changes in real-time.

 ![](amdgpu-pac_scrshot.png)